-1. Distinguish among different sorts of moral appraisal including appraisals of right and wrong, good and evil, virtue and vice, and moral responsibility.
-2. Explain key ethical concepts, such as being obligatory, being intrinsically good, and being morally responsible.
-3. Read and comprehend philosophical texts in ethics.
-4. Critically analyze ethical issues to be discussed.
-5. Write a convincing argument for or against fundamental ethical issues, such as whether pleasure is the sole intrinsic good or whether responsibility requires freedom to do otherwise, to be discussed.6.
+- 1. Distinguish among different sorts of moral appraisal including appraisals of right and wrong, good and evil, virtue and vice, and moral responsibility. - 2.
+Explain key ethical concepts, such as being obligatory, being intrinsically good, and being morally responsible. - 3.
+Read and comprehend philosophical texts in ethics. - 4.
+Critically analyze ethical issues to be discussed. - 5.
+Write a convincing argument for or against fundamental ethical issues, such as whether pleasure is the sole intrinsic good or whether responsibility requires freedom to do otherwise, to be discussed. - 6.
 Engage in constructive oral argumentation regarding relevant concepts, principles, or theories introduced in the course.

-Required Texts (including electronic resources) (1) James Rachels, The Elements of Moral Philosophy (8th Edition).
-(2) Online readings posted on D2L.
+Required Texts (including electronic resources)

+- (1) Handout posted on D2L. - (2) Online readings posted on D2L.

 Course Assessment

-There will be two in-class quizzes and a one-hour, closed-book Registrar-scheduled final exam, each worth 25% of the total grade.
-In addition, there will be one paper, to be submitted in class, worth 25% of the total grade.
+There will be four in-class quizzes, the first two each worth 25% of the total grade, and the last two each worth 10% of the total grade.
+In addition, there will be one paper, to be submitted in class, worth 30% of the total grade.
 Writing and the grading thereof is a factor in evaluation.
 Writing should be clear, coherent, and to the point.
-There will be no provisions for "extra-credit."
-A passing grade on any particular component of the course is not required for a pass in the course as a whole.
-You may use a computer to access handouts or readings for the course and to take notes.

-Tentative Assignment Dates: